 - relationship-based volunteering.
 Group staff host recreational activities for elderly people, or assistance and care for the sick, or in other areas centred around interpersonal relationships.

-- manual volunteering.
+- Hands-on volunteering.
 We perform various activities in this area, such as cleaning, gardening and renovations.

-Even in countries where this kind of activity is not yet available through any form of structured project, our staff have launched initiatives to raise funds, collect donations of goods and carry out various types of volunteer work; in some cases these have been spontaneous initiatives, while in others they have been sponsored by the companies concerned.
+Even in countries where this kind of activity is not yet available through a structured project, our people have launched their own initiatives to raise funds, collect donations of goods and carry out various types of volunteer work; in some cases these have been spontaneous initiatives, while in others they have been sponsored by the companies concerned.

 In 2016, the winning project of Volunteering Challenging Ideas, the contest dedicated to all Generali Group employees and involving 216 colleagues from 24 countries, was developed in Spain.